agruzdev/Yato/README.md

 * **tuple_any_of** - checks if unary predicate returns true for at least one element of the tuple (or binary predicate for at least one element of two tuples)

 ### Iterators ###
+* **yato::numeric_iterator** enumerates sequental integer values allowing to iterate over an integer sequence witout storing it
 * **yato::zip_iterator** is an analogue of [boost::zip_iterator](http://www.boost.org/doc/libs/1_60_0/libs/iterator/doc/zip_iterator.html) but implemented in terms of modern C++ in order to get rid of any boost dependency
 * **yato::transform_iterator** is an analogue of [boost::transform_iterator](http://www.boost.org/doc/libs/1_60_0/libs/iterator/doc/transform_iterator.html) but implemented in terms of modern C++ in order to get rid of any boost dependency
+* **yato::filter_iterator** is an analogue of [boost::filter_iterator](http://www.boost.org/doc/libs/master/libs/iterator/doc/filter_iterator.html) but implemented in terms of modern C++ in order to get rid of any boost dependency